jRayze/news/README.md

 ## Exercices

+The only requirement is to spend maximum 2 hours to do the 3 exercices.

+This is probably not enough time to code a product ready for release, you may address the different parts with different levels of details.

+We will discuss together what you could have done with more time during the interview.

 We are particularly keen on:
 - readability and robustness of the code
 - sound architecture
+- tests
 - use of React framework
 - use of standards and accessibility

 ### 1. Create a page to display the pieces of news in news.json